skalca/freddie/README.md

 *Unknown bugs are a nuisance.
 Known bugs are a feature!*

 * Sometimes when a KNWF file contains an empty folder not all files are extracted to disk.
 The consequence is that workflow execution fails with a log entry that a workflow folder could not be found.
+The solution is to open knwf file with 7-zip or similar and remove all empty folders.

 ## Future development